Pulmonary Hypertension

 Surgical Treatments

-• Pulmonary Endarterectomy: This surgical procedure is used to remove chronic blood clots from the pulmonary arteries in patients with CTEPH.
-It can significantly improve symptoms and prognosis.
+• Pulmonary Endarterectomy: A procedure to remove blood clots in CTEPH.